AmineCodi/ESP32-GoogleDrive-Uploader/README.md

  1. Clone the Repository:
 '''bash
 git clone https://github.com/yourusername/ESP32-GoogleDrive-Uploader.git
-cd ESP32-GoogleDrive-Uploader'''
+cd ESP32-GoogleDrive-Uploader*
+'''
- 2. Configure Wi-Fi Credentials:
+ 3. Configure Wi-Fi Credentials:
 Open the code file and update the ssid and password variables with your Wi-Fi network credentials:
 '''cpp
-const char* ssid = "WIFI";  // Wi-Fi account const char* password = "AAAAAAAA";  // Wi-Fi password'''
+const char* ssid = "WIFI";  // Wi-Fi account const char* password = "AAAAAAAA";  // Wi-Fi password
+'''
- 3. Set Google Apps Script:
+ 5. Set Google Apps Script:
 Create a [Google Script](https://script.google.com/home "Google Script Home") Google Apps Script to handle file uploads.
 Use the provided URL in the myScript variable:
 '''
 cpp
-String myScript = "https://script.google.com/macros/s/your_script_id/exec";  // Set Google Script path'''
+String myScript = "https://script.google.com/macros/s/your_script_id/exec";  // Set Google Script path
+'''

- 4. Customize File Content:
+ 7. Customize File Content:
 Edit the fileContent variable to change the content of the file you want to upload:
 '''
 cpp
-String fileContent = "This is the content of the file.";  // Edit this string to change the file content'''
+String fileContent = "This is the content of the file.";  // Edit this string to change the file content
+'''
- 5. Upload the Code:
+ 9. Upload the Code:
  Connect your ESP32 board to your computer and upload the code using the Arduino IDE.

- 6. Monitor Output:
+ 10. Monitor Output:
 Open the Serial Monitor to view connection status and responses from the Google Apps Script.
 ## Code Overview